hanami/controller/README.md

 __Please note that this is subject to change: we're working to remove this constraint.__

-Lotus::Router supports lazy loading for controllers.
+Hanami::Router supports lazy loading for controllers.
 While this policy can be a convenient fallback, you should know that it's the slower option. **Be sure of loading your controllers before you initialize the router.**

 ### Rack integration

-Lotus::Controller is compatible with Rack.
+Hanami::Controller is compatible with Rack.
 However, it doesn't mount any middleware.
-While a Lotus application's architecture is more web oriented, this framework is designed to build pure HTTP endpoints.
+While a Hanami application's architecture is more web oriented, this framework is designed to build pure HTTP endpoints.

 ### Rack middleware